Business Relations

 Tourism

-In 2019, there were approximately 193,000 US visitors (3% of all foreign tourists) visited Estonia, with just over 100,000 staying overnight for an average 3.3 nights/stay.
+In 2022, there were approximately 96,825 US visitors in Estonia, with just over 53 000 staying overnight.
 This compares favorably to approximately 84,000 in 2017 and 36,000 in 2013.
+Of those not staying overnight, a large number came to Estonia on a cruise.
 In addition to Tallinn, guests from the United States visited Tartumaa, Pärnumaa and Lääne- Virumaa the most.
-Of those not staying overnight, a large number came to Estonia on a cruise.

 Sources: Statistical Office of Estonia (https://data.stat.ee/profile/partner/us?locale=en) and Bank of Estonia Statistics (https://www.eestipank.ee/en/statistics)